spote87/incident-processor/README.md

 This application can be divided in two parts, one is batch job and another is REST endpoint/s.
 I have used spring-batch for implementing batch job.

+Batch job consists of 2 steps, one step to read input file data in chunks(1000 rows at a time if file is big), process it and write it to the temporary file.
+Second step consists of single tasklet which will read incident statistics from a temporary file, calculate downtime and write it to output file which is final report.
+It is designed in this way in order to process big input file/s without worrying about server memory.

 While implementing this functionality, I followed TDD approach and that is why code coverage is above 90%.

 ## How to Run Application